OpenDDS/OpenDDS/docs/building/cmake.rst

     Automatically link :cmake:tgt:`OpenDDS::Dcps` or other dependencies to the target using the "max" scope.
     If ``FALSE`` then dependencies will have to be linked manually.
     The default is set by :cmake:var:`OPENDDS_AUTO_LINK_DCPS`.

     .. versionadded:: 3.25

+  .. cmake:func:arg:: INCLUDE_BASE <dir>

+    Recreates the directory structure of all the passed IDLs relative to the passed base directory in the generated files.
+    This allows using IDL files from multiple directories.
+    :cmake:func:`opendds_install_interface_files` is proved to help install generated files that result from this.
+    Any IDL file passed that's outside the include base will cause an error.
+    The default behavior is the legacy behavior that assumes a flat hierarchy.

+    .. versionadded:: 3.25